kids-first/kf-api-release-coordinator/README.md

 Upon failure of a release publish:
 1. The coordinator service will notify the other task services to stop work via a cancel request
 2. The coordinator service will update the release’s state to canceled so that the user and task services know about the failure or cancellation.
-3. The only way to start release publish again is by user action.
-Thus, upon cancellation of the release, the user must initiate the release publish process again.
+3. The only way to initiate a release again is by user action.
+Thus, upon cancellation of the release, the user must initiate the release process again.

 See the sequence diagrams below for details of operations during failures.